zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/apex-cloud/overview.md

 ### Pricing

-Currently only publishers have to pay to use APEX Cloud.
-This includes a $4,000 monthly base fee, and a $0.004 fee per API request.
-With this, publishers can access the following functions:
+Currently, only API publishers have to pay to use APEX Cloud.
+Public officers can [view pricing details on GSIB](https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/SitePages/APEX-Cloud-Pricing.aspx) (link hosted on intranet).

-- Developers’ Portal
-- Staging Intranet environment
-- Staging Internet environment
-- Production Intranet environment
-- Production Internet environment
-- Production Sandbox environment
-- Stackops logging, reports & dashboards

 ### Contact Us